Meet the Team

 Evie Bledniak served as a research assistant working as part of the Reading Research Team at the Center for Advanced Brain Imaging (CABI) from 2021 to 2023.
 During that time she worked on several projects investigating the effects of neuromodulation on the reading network in typical readers and individuals with dyslexia.
 Her research interests include understanding the effects of Transcranial Magnetic Stimulation (TMS) on reading network functional connectivity and the use of TMS as a treatment for persistent dyslexia in adults.

 Evie obtained a Bachelor of Science degree in Psychology with a minor in Neuroscience at Georgia State University.
-She was recently accepted into the Clinical Neuroscience PhD program at GSU for fall 2023.
+She was recently accepted into the Clinical Neuropsychology PhD program at GSU for fall 2023.
 In her free time, she enjoys drawing, sewing, and going to concerts.